Back to insights

 The bigger lesson

-Long Island did not become expensive because of one single cause.
-It became expensive because a desirable suburban model collided with limited land, restrictive housing supply, school competition, high taxes, New York City access, and accumulated wealth.
-That is why the region remains attractive and frustrating at the same time.
+Long Island became expensive because a desirable suburban model ran into a hard ceiling: limited land, restricted housing supply, school-district competition, high taxes, New York City access, and accumulated wealth.
+That is why the island can feel both successful and punishing at the same time.